zanbaldwin/zanbaldwin.github.io/_pages/cv.md

 orchestration services.

-Caring about the presentation and accuracy of my work I am logical and thorough in my coding, profiling performance to make optimisations where I can, and utilising continuous integration to automate unit tests and behavioural integration testing.
+Caring about the presentation and accuracy of my work I am logical and thorough in my coding, profiling performance to make optimizations where I can, and utilizing continuous integration to automate unit tests and behavioural integration testing.

-As a developer I'm not the greatest wordsmith in the world but I do make an effort to maintain documentation, both technical and non-technical, for the things I build; being able to help stakeholders visualise processes through tools such as specifications, requirements and user-guides is an important tool to improve and streamline those already in place.
+As a developer I'm not the greatest wordsmith in the world but I do make an effort to maintain documentation, both technical and non-technical, for the things I build; being able to help stakeholders visualize processes through tools such as specifications, requirements and user-guides is an important tool to improve and streamline those already in place.

-I passionate about constantly learning new things in a hands-on approach and, if practical, willing to throw away my own code the moment a better solution presents itself.
+I passionate about constantly learning new things in a hands-on approach and if practical, willing to throw away my own code the moment a better solution presents itself.
 I'm involved in this industry beyond just a day job because I believe in community; I have great interest in sharing knowledge with others,